hunterbmt/font-awesome-webpack/README.md

 font-awesome-webpack
 ====================

-Font awesome configuration and loading package for webpack, using font-awesome (Less).
+Font awesome configuration and loading package for webpack, using font-awesome (Sass).

 Based on bootstrap-webpack by Scott Bleck (@bline).